 Accommodation is included during Orientation.

 As a full time teacher you are earning a full time salary, and you will pay your rent each month as you would in your home country.
-Program staff will assist you in finding accommodation near your school.
+School staff typically will assist you in finding accommodation near your school.
 Please keep in mind that housing in Thailand might not live up to your current standard of living at home.
 In some towns or locations, there are not as many housing options available.
 Accommodation will typically be Thai-style studio apartments with private bathrooms, or in a shared townhouse with your own room.
 There will be an A/C Unit or fan, hot water, a double-sized bed and closet.
-Extra amenities like refrigerators or TVs can typically be rented from the landlord.
+Extra amenities like refrigerators or TVs can typically be rented from the landlord

 You will pay your monthly rent directly to the landlord.